MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Framework Evaluation

 \subsection{Performance of Wikidata Search}

+Wikidata serves as an important source for the extraction and processing of named entities~\cite{chen-etal-2022-ustc}.
 We computed the proportion of extracted entities that could not be matched to any valid QID.
 As shown in Table~\ref{tab:missing_qid}, the average proportion of missing QIDs ranges from approximately 26\% to 35\% across different topics.
 We manually reviewed the entities that could not be matched to any valid QID and found clear signs of hallucination.
 In particular, the model frequently generated non-existent items, such as fictional book titles, songs, or dishes.
 This phenomenon poses a challenge for future efforts to manually complete missing QIDs, as hallucinated entities cannot be trivially verified or linked to real-world knowledge bases.